-Learn2Train program is over a term, includes a fundamental development program and an opportunity to implement skills learnt in a game environment.
+Learn2Train program is a development program and an opportunity to implement skills learnt in a game environment in a tournament situation.

-Train2Compete Development program is over a season of approximately 13 weeks.
+Train2Compete A team Development program is over a season of approximately 13 weeks.
 This program season ends with a Regional Development tournament.

-Train2Win Representative program is over a season of approximately 15 - 20 weeks depending on the age group.
+Train2Win Representative program is over a season of approximately 15-20 weeks depending on the age group.
+If the team qualifies at the qualification tournament they will represent Basketball Manawatū at that Basketball New Zealand National Age group tournament.